 It’s like we’re completely engulfed in an atmosphere of tranquility.
 We soon discovered we have been terribly chained to the agonizing sense of possessing objects and material stuff.
 Even just by keeping cardboard boxes away from our house, our happiness is easily assured.
 We have learned that we have been obsessed by pure greed.

-My faith prescribes that we will certainly be hold accountable for every object we have, and every act we do, and even saying we produce.
-More stuff will mean more responsibility we have no guarantee we can take.
+My faith prescribes that we will certainly be held accountable for every object we have, and every act we do, and even saying we produce.
+More stuff will mean more responsibility we have no guarantee we can bear.
 By this I mean that helping people while reducing our stuff is the essential condition of being ‘merdeka‘ when we are no longer overpowered by worldly life.
 We can be happy and taste freedom the way we want it to be.
 That’s what merdeka means for me.

 Free of envy

 This is the point where envy may be going on.
 And this applies to all things in our life, materially and immaterially.
-We may like our friend’s large house or big bike, but that doesn’t mean we have to have them.
+We may like our friend’s large house or big bike, but that doesn’t mean we have to have them as well.
 Some people find their couples quite speedily but we seem to be far from similar experience.
 Or when our fellow bloggers win a prestigious competition, we may want the same, but it’s not always something we must also have–despite the great pleasure it promises.

 Desiring what others have acquired or what our friends have done may be good but does not always come good to us.
 There’s no reason we must envy someone of achieving or possessing something.
-If we fail to copy what they, do not despair.
+If we fail to copy what they have, do not despair.
 We may be better in something else so we won’t let us immersed in absolute envy.

 Merdeka once again is the absence of envy when we actually have something far better for ourselves.
 All we have to do is to learn and struggle for what we believe in.
 Our dreams should not be similar to our friends’, just like we have different perceptions of what freedom means in our life.
 We have our own life and we live it the way we want it to be.